richardmohr/gpttest/readme.txt

 3. Open `http://localhost:3000` and run a query such as `robotic welding cell`.

 If the API key is missing or the OpenAI call fails, the UI will render curated fallback data so that the interface remains functional for demos.

+## Compare prototype quick start (now file:// friendly)

+The compare prototype script no longer uses the `type="module"` loader, so you can open `public/compare.html` directly from your file system for a quick demo.
+For a closer match to Spartacus hosting (and to avoid mixed-content console warnings), run the lightweight Node server over HTTP:

+1. Install Node 18+.
+2. From the repo root, run `npm start` (or `node server.js`).
+3. Open `http://localhost:3000/compare.html` to use the Siemens Energy compare mock with the same paths and caching headers a storefront would provide.

 ### Configuring the OpenAI key